 KRR is about how we represent our knowledge in symbolic form, i.e. how we describe something.
 Reasoning is about how we go about the act of thinking using this knowledge.
-System based languages, like Java or C+, have classification systems, called Classes, to be able to describe things, in Java we calls these things beans or instances.
+System based object-oriented languages, like C++, Java and C#, have data definitions called classes for describing the composition and behaviour of modeled entities.
+In Java we call exemplars of these described things beans or instances.
 However those classification systems are limited to ensure computational efficiency.
-Over the years researchers have developed increasingly sophisticated ways to represent our world, many of you may already have heard of OWL (Web Ontology Language).
-Although there is always a gap between what we can be theoretically represented and what can be used computationally in practically timely manner, which is why OWL has different sub languages from Lite to Full.
+Over the years researchers have developed increasingly sophisticated ways to represent our world.
+Many of you may already have heard of OWL (Web Ontology Language).
+There is always a gap between what can be theoretically represented and what can be used computationally in practically timely manner, which is why OWL has different sub-languages from Lite to Full.
 It is not believed that any reasoning system can support OWL Full.
-Although Each year algorithmic advances try and narrow that gap and improve expressiveness available to reasoning engines.
+Although each year algorithmic advances try to narrow that gap and improve the expressiveness available to reasoning engines.

 There are also many approaches to how these systems go about thinking.
-You may have heard of discussions comparing the merits of forward chaining, which is reactive and data driven, or backward chaining, which is passive and query driven.
-Many other types of reasoning techniques exists, each of which enlarges the scope of the problems we can tackle declaratively.
+You may have heard discussions comparing the merits of forward chaining, which is reactive and data driven, with backward chaining, which is passive and query driven.
+Many other types of reasoning techniques exist, each of which enlarges the scope of the problems we can tackle declaratively.
 To list just a few: imperfect reasoning (fuzzy logic, certainty factors), defeasible logic, belief systems, temporal reasoning and correlation.
-Don't worry if some of those words look alien to you, they aren't needed to understand Drools and are just there to give an idea of the range of scope of research topics; which is actually far more extensive than this small list and continues to grow as researches push new boundaries.
+You don't need to understand all these terms to understand and use Drools.
+They are just there to give an idea of the range of scope of research topics, which is actually far more extensive, and continues to grow as researchers push new boundaries.

-KRR is often refereed as the core of Artificial Intelligence Even when using biological approaches like neural networks, which model the brain and are more about pattern recognition than thinking, they still build on KRR theory.
+KRR is often referred to as the core of Artificial Intelligence.
+Even when using biological approaches like neural networks, which model the brain and are more about pattern recognition than thinking, they still build on KRR theory.
 My first endeavours with Drools were engineering oriented, as I had no formal training or understanding of KRR.
 Learning KRR has allowed me to get a much wider theoretical background.
-Allowing me to better understand both what I've done and where I'm going, as it underpins nearly all of the theoretical side to our Drools R&D. It really is a vast and fascinating subject that will pay dividends for those that take the time learn, I know it did and still does for me.
-Bracham and Levesque have written a seminal piece of work, called "Knowledge Representation and Reasoning" that for anyone wanting to build strong foundations is a must read.
+Allowing me to better understand both what I've done and where I'm going, as it underpins nearly all of the theoretical side to our Drools R&D. It really is a vast and fascinating subject that will pay dividends for those who take the time to learn.
+I know it did and still does for me.
+Bracham and Levesque have written a seminal piece of work, called "Knowledge Representation and Reasoning" that is a must read for anyone wanting to build strong foundations.
 I would also recommend the Russel and Norvig book "Artificial Intelligence, a modern approach" which also covers KRR.